 Leveraging your Microsoft SCCM investment

-With SCCM being offered free (or at heavily discounted rates) to volume licensing customers, it is a popular choice for inventory and distribution.
-We looked at the problems of software inventory with SCCM in an earlier article So here we are going to look at some of the other problems you can expect using SCCM and how to overcome them.
+With Microsoft SCCM being offered free (or at heavily discounted rates) to volume licensing customers, it is a popular choice for inventory and distribution.
+Certero looked at the problems of software inventory with SCCM in an earlier article.
+So today we are going to look at some of the other problems you can expect using SCCM and how to overcome them.

-SCCM does have the ability to monitor software usage, but this can only be achieved with the skills of a trained SCCM expert setting up and configuring the software.
-It does not work out of the box.
+Microsoft SCCM does have the ability to monitor software usage, but this can only be achieved with the skills of a trained SCCM expert setting up and configuring the software.
+It does not work out of the box, which straight away causes issues in knowledge, resource and potential additional costs.
 Furthermore, the data from this configuration can take many days to produce.

 Other stakeholders within the organization therefore struggle to view this data unless they have asked an SCCM expert to create a report for them.
+How can stakeholders make critical business decisions if they can’t digest the data?
 Consequently, many organizations purchase an expensive third party product to transform SCCM’s raw and complex data into simple and easy to understand reports without the need for SQL expertise.

-SCCM is strong in its ability to inventory Window-based hardware although providing an inventory for non-Windows based equipment is still unreliable for SAM.
-There have been some improvements adding support for Mac, UNIX and Linux although it is still limited in its ability to audit some of the more commonly used platforms.
+Microsoft SCCM is strong in its ability to inventory Window-based hardware although providing an inventory for non-Windows based equipment is still unreliable and therefore hinders accurate SAM.
+There have been some improvements adding support for Mac, UNIX and Linux, although it is still limited in its ability to audit some of the more commonly used platforms.

 Specifically, it struggles to inventory the software on non-Windows devices.
 It offers almost no information on Oracle products, including database and middleware.
 This leaves a large black hole in your Oracle licensing compliance.